 If we choose a railed handguard that means the rifle will utilize some combinations of Picatinny rail, (known as a MIL-STD-1913 rail), Keymod or M-LOK mounting rails.
 That forends usually have from one to four attachment points at three, six, nine and twelve o’clock positions and the most common type are the quad-rails, featuring the four rails that generally run the length of the handguard, enabling mounting of all different kinds of accessories such as lights, bipods or vertical grips.

-The other principal category consists of free floating handguards generally intended to provide better precision and can be seen on match-grade rifles that value accuracy above all else.
-The free floating handguard is mounted directly to the upper receiver without making any contacts with a barrel, allowing it to "float" and transfers better harmonics, resulting in slightly better accuracy.
+The other principal category consists of free-floating handguards intended to provide better precision and can be seen on match-grade rifles that value accuracy above all else.
+The free-floating handguard is mounted directly to the upper receiver without making any contacts with a barrel, allowing it to "float" and transfers better harmonics, resulting in slightly better accuracy.
 Similar to the previous category, there are free floating railed handguards as the most popular type of free-floating forehands.
-These are followed by the non-railed handguards or better known as "free float tubes" while the free float rails are available in many different lengths and configurations the most popular is classic quadrail handguard - named for its 4-picatinny rails.
-Aside from its versatility, free float rails tend to be somewhat heavy, and since they require significant machine work, they are the most expensive of the handguard types.
+These are followed by the non-railed handguards or better known as "free float tubes" while the free float rails are available in many different lengths and configurations the most popular is standard quad rail handguard - named for its 4-Picatinny rails.
+Aside from its versatility, free float rails tend to be somewhat cumbersome, and since they require significant machine work, they are the most expensive of the handguard types.
 Unlike universal popularity of free float rails, the non-railed handguards belong to the somewhat specialized niche of rifles preferred by many competition shooters because free float tubes do not affect barrel harmonics and accuracy does not suffer.